mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/22/Day-62/">March 22, 2017</a></small></div>
-<p><strong>Schumer calls for delaying Gorsuch vote because of the Trump-Russia probe</strong>.
+<p><strong>Schumer calls for delaying Gorsuch vote because of the Trump-<a href="/trump-russia-investigation/">Russia probe</a></strong>.
 While his demand is unlikely to gain traction with Senate GOP leaders, the move illustrates a strategy of using the stain of an FBI probe to undercut the rest of Trump’s agenda. (<a href="https://secure.politico.com/story/2017/03/chuck-schumer-delay-neil-gorsuch-vote-236315" target="_blank">Politico</a>)</p>